The CheddaTech Founder Story

 That small project awakened something bigger.
 Existing backend options for indie games were expensive, centralized, and fragile.
 I started imagining CheddaBoards: a universal, open, permanent system for leaderboards, achievements, analytics, and identity.

 By early 2025, I had momentum: a new computer, a working game prototype, and early concepts for CheddaBoards.
-My wife was one of the first to test the Cheese Game builds.

 I became homeless overnight with nothing but that backup as a lifeline.